Grüezi, welcome into my artistic research

 Phase 3: June – July 2025

-Together, we explored how one pose could shift into the next with as little extra movement as possible.
+Together, we explored how one pose could shift into the next through different movement qualities.
+I decided to use as little extra movement as possible, avoiding any decorative dance material.
 This efficiency became an important part of the work.
-I became interested in how the body could move with precision, control, and repetition, almost as if it were trying to fulfil something perfectly.
-In this, I recognised something that I connect to femininity: the pressure to work hard, to appear effortless, and to constantly adjust oneself towards an image or expectation.
+I became interested in how the body could move with precision, control, and repetition, almost as if it were trying to fulfil a hunger for perfection.
+In this, I recognised something I connect to the dance environment between female dancers: the pressure to work hard, to appear effortless, and to constantly adjust oneself towards an image or expectation.

 At the same time, the material began to move further away from recognisable social media poses.
 Through yoga-based forms and creature-like positions, the body started to become more ambiguous, sometimes reminding me of insects, amphibians, or hidden beings.
+I became excited by the possibility of hiding my face behind my hair, allowing the body to become less readable.
 This opened another layer of femininity for me: something mysterious, delicate, difficult to read, and not fully available to the gaze.

 Below are some examples of the first movement patterns, sketches, and videos from this phase, where I began to discover how repetition could become one of the main strengths of the work.